Lower-dimensional projections of cellular expression improves cell type classification from single-cell RNA sequencing: METHODS

-Here $X_{i}$ refers to data points of class $i$, $m_{i}$ is the mean of that $ith$ class and $S_{w}$ represents the within-class scatter matrix.
+Here $x$ and $m_{i}$ are the data points and class mean for the $i^{th}$ class, respectively, and $S_{w}$ is the within-class scatter matrix.

-After computing the between-class and within-class scatter matrices, the generalized eigenvalue problem is solved to obtain the discriminant components.
-In mathematical form, it is given as
+After obtaining both scatter matrices, the generalized eigenvalue problem was solved to compute the discriminant components (equation 7):

-Where $S_{w}^{-1}$ is the inverse of the within-class scatter matrix, $\lambda$ is the eigenvalues and $V$ is the matrix of eigenvectors.
-These vectors are sorted in descending order and the number of components selected is equal to the number of unique classes in the dataset.

-In the case of a dataset containing the $k$ unique classes and $n$ number of records the matrix for the discriminative components can be represented as:
+where $S_{w}^{-1}$ is the inverse of the within-class scatter matrix, $\lambda$ are the eigenvalues, and $V$ is the matrix of eigenvectors.
+The eigenvectors were sorted in descending order, and the number of retained components was set equal to the number of unique classes in the dataset.
+For a dataset with $k$ unique classes and $n$ records, the discriminant components are represented as: